-A Child and Family Assessment is deemed completed once the assessment has been discussed with the child and family and authorised by the manager.
+A Family Assessment is deemed completed once the assessment has been discussed with the child and family and authorised by the manager.

-The possible outcomes of the Child and Family Assessment are:
+The possible outcomes of the Family Assessment are:

-A manager must sign and approve the outcomes of a Child and Family Assessment and ensure:
+A manager must sign and approve the outcomes of a Family Assessment and ensure: